-- Pay Plan: For fiscal year 2020, the Legislature has approved pay plan that would effectively complete the first three years of the MoDOT pay strategy by providing a 1.1 percent cost of living increase, plus a one-step increase for eligible salaried employees and an additional one step increase for employees at Step 9 or below. - Training and Certifications: - Performance Development: Performance development is about helping each individual person at MoDOT perform their best each day by having more regular conversations with their supervisor.
+- Pay Plan: For fiscal year 2020, the Legislature has approved a pay plan that would effectively complete the first three years of the MoDOT pay strategy by providing a 1.1 percent cost of living increase, plus a two-step increase for salaried employees on steps 1-8 of their salary range, and a one-step increase for employees on step 9-17 of their range.
+Every salaried employee will receive at least a 3 percent increase. - Training and Certifications: - Performance Development: Performance development is about helping each individual person at MoDOT perform their best each day by having more regular conversations with their supervisor.
 The approach is a combination of performance management and employee development and focuses on three core principles: establishing expectations, regularly coaching and creating accountability. - Two principle trainings are being offered to fully implement Performance Development: Performance Development for Supervisors and Situational Leadership. - Performance Development for Supervisors is a mandatory training that all current and new supervisors are required to attend.
 The training was first made available to all current supervisors in June 2018.
 All new supervisors will attend the training as part of MoDOT's Core Workforce Values Training for Supervisors.

 - Situational Leadership is an e-learning training in MoDOT U and is offered to those in a supervisory role.
 It was first made available in August 2018.
 It is an optional training for individuals in a supervisory role prior to Sept.
 1, 2018.
 All supervisors hired or promoted into a supervisory role for the first time after Sept.
 1, 2018 are required to go through the training as a part of MoDOT's Core Workforce Values Training for Supervisors.
-The benchmark for this training is provided by the Center for Leadership Studies and represents the usage rate organizations typically see in the first year the training is offered. - Registered Apprenticeship Program: A communication plan is developed to launch this program by May 1, 2019.
-This program provides an opportunity for eligible veteran employees to use GI benefits to receive an additional monthly stipend.
-In the future, the program will provide non-veteran, maintenance career ladder employees the potential to earn college credit through on-the-job training. - Leadership Coins: The Leadership in Action recognition coin passing program has been in effect since September 2017.
+The benchmark for this training is provided by the Center for Leadership Studies and represents the usage rate organizations typically see in the first year the training is offered. - Registered Apprenticeship Program: The registered apprenticeship program is officially open for enrollment.
+The current emphasis is on helping people get enrolled in both the Department of Labor and Veteran's Affairs programs.
+Also, a focused effort is underway to partner with the Department of Economic Development's Workforce Development Division to enhance MoDOT's recruitment efforts and develop partnerships with Missouri colleges and universities to grant college credit for employees who complete registered apprenticeships with MoDOT. - Leadership Coins: The Leadership in Action recognition coin passing program has been in effect since September 2017.
 The purpose of the program is for coin holders to look for leaders within MoDOT who are actively demonstrating MoDOT's Values and/or moving MoDOT forward in the areas of Safety, Service or Stability.
 Each coin will be passed ten times and will be subsequently retired.
-There are currently 168 coins in circulation that have been presented 495 times.
-Three coins have been retired. - Succession Planning: Substantive changes have been made to the executive level organizational structure with the addition of the Chief Administrative Officer and Chief Safety and Operations Officer roles. - Evaluate Job Descriptions: This project will follow the organizational assessment and succession planning study work.
+There are currently 168 coins in circulation that have been presented 509 times.
+Three coins have been retired. - Succession Planning: Substantive changes have been made to the executive level organizational structure with the addition of the Chief Administrative Officer and Chief Safety and Operations Officer roles.
+Additionally, position have been added to staff an Assistant to the Chief Administrative Officer Employee Health and Wellness, and an Assistant to the Chief Safety and Operations Officer Safety and Emergency Management - Evaluate Job Descriptions: This is the next phase of the Succession Planning process.